Scoil Samhraidh Willie Clancy 2026

 Special dance workshops for 2026: traditional dances from Quebec

 Three Workshops with À La Danse - Mélina Mauger-Lavigne, Sophie Lavoie, Louis-Philippe Pharand and Fiachra O’Regan.
-6th, 7th & 8th July, 2.30pm-4.00pm, Mill Marquee, GAA Grounds.
+6th, 8th & 10th July, 2.30pm-4.00pm, Mill Marquee, GAA Grounds.
+Full details on the Workshops page.

 The University of Limerick’s BLAS International Summer School of Irish Traditional Music has joined forces with Scoil Samhraidh Willie Clancy to promote deeper understanding and appreciation of Irish Traditional music.
 Click here for more information.